 - Choose one of the photos in the gallery that interests or surprises you.
 Go to the text of the article to find additional information about the topic illustrated by the photo you chose.

 - Watch a video podcast from Scripps Institution of Oceanography that accompanies the article, "Welcome to the New Normal."

 - Skim through the text of the Welcome to the New Normal article and view the images and captions.
-On page 3 of the article, give special attention to the first paragraph and the last three paragraphs.

 Stop and Think Questions14.
 Summarize the positive outlook with which the researchers end the article.